 - ½ tsp vanilla extract

 - 3 tbsp half & half Cream or milk.
-Maybe a few additional teaspoons if needed.
+May need a few additional tbsps.

-- Soak the cake strips if you are using them, for ten minutes in cold water.
+- Preheat oven to 350°F and soak the cake strips if you are using them, in cold water.

 - Cut two 8" circles of parchment to fit the bottoms of the cake pans.